wombleton/gitlaw-nz/acts/I/Insurance (Prudential Supervision) Act 2010.md

-    *   (f) a condition that requires the licensed insurer or the directors of the insurer (or both) to certify that any conditions have been complied with (being certification that is given at the time or times and in the manner specified in the condition):
+    *   (f) a condition that requires the licensed insurer or the directors of the insurer (or both) to certify that 1 or more of the following have been complied with (being certification that is given at the time or times and in the manner specified in the condition):

+        *   (i) any conditions of the licence:

+        *   (ii) any requirements of this Act or the regulations:

+        *   (iii) any requirements of any other enactment imposed on the insurer as a licensed insurer (for example, financial reporting obligations):

     *   (g) a condition that requires a certificate given under paragraph (f) to be verified by the appointed actuary or another person specified in the condition (being verification that is given at the time or times and in the manner specified in the condition):